WhaleFromMars/SpotifyToDiscordBot/README.md

   - [ ] From command
 - [ ] Audio processing

+Far away: Non Premium Support:
+Either
+- [ ] Gui based python autoclick based (ass, only suitable if being ran on a stand alone device as requires gui on screen) or
+- [ ] fork SpotX and see if we can inject a locally accessible api like the now defunct spotilocal used to provide

 ## Prerequisites

 - A Spotify client (Premium recommended) running on the same device as the bot